Shadowcraft Program Details

 GEAR LIST

 Below you will find a range of gear from “top priority” (ie, needed every day during in-person sessions) to “optional”, and some in between.
 Do your research for what the best fit is for your particular need.
 Try looking for items at thrift stores, on craigslist/facebook marketplace, or asking friends and family if they’ve got anything they want to send your way!
+Note: even if you are already well-equipped in terms of outdoor gear, you will likely want to allocate $200-$300 for gear purchases by the end of the course.
+This will include camouflage clothing and other course-specific items.

 Top Priority – must have on all in-person days